Hannah-SWJ/AI-based-App-for-airline-crews/README.md

 2. Topic

 ## Roster analysis
-1. Provide accurate information about the schedule of cabin crew members
+1. Unify the Roster terms of several airlines
-2. Unify the Roster terms or several airlines
+2. Provide accurate information about the schedule of cabin crew members